 There are some people in your life who you really want to get along.
 While a lot of emphasis is placed on your partner getting along with your family—and you getting along with your partner’s family—there’s another very important dynamic that’s often overlooked: your partner and your best friend.
-Often, they are the two most important people in your life, so of course, you want them to like each other—you probably want them to get along like a house on fire.
-But it doesn't always work that way.
+Often, these are the two most important people in your life, so it's only natural that you want them to like each other, but the unfortunate truth is that it doesn't always work out that way.

 There are a lot of complications when it comes to your partner getting along with your best friend.
-There’s a good chance your best friend has been on the scene for far longer than your partner—even if you and your partner are married or have children together.
-And sometimes that can create tension.
-Your partner might feel threatened or just not really be a fan of this person you’ve known for years and years.
+There’s a good chance your pal has been on the scene for far longer than your partner—even if you and your partner are married or have children together.
+This can sometimes create tension: Your partner might feel threatened or just not really be a fan of this person you’ve known for years and years.

 Make Sure That There’s Not a Control Issue

-The truth is, all of the people whom you love and adore aren’t necessarily going to love and adore each other—and that’s OK.
-You need them to be respectful, to be open-minded, but you don’t need your partner and best friend to become BFFs—if they’re just a little lukewarm on each other, that can work out just fine.
-But pay attention to your partner’s response to your friend and try to work out if it’s actually an issue of just disliking them.
+The truth is that all of the people whom you love and adore aren’t necessarily going to love and adore each other—and that’s okay.
+You need them to be respectful and open-minded, but you don’t need your partner and best friend to become best friends—if they’re just a little lukewarm on each other, that can work out just fine.
+Pay attention to your partner’s response to your friend and try to work out if it’s actually an issue of just disliking them.
 If your partner feels threatened by your best friend, it may be that he or she has bigger issues—and is too possessive of you.
 If you get a sense that this is the case, then there's a more foundational relationship problem.

-How can you tell?
-Well, if your partner isn’t enamored of your best friend, they’ll probably seem apathetic or, at worst, a little annoyed or frustrated by them.
+How can you tell when this is the case?
+If your partner isn’t enamored of your best friend, they’ll probably seem apathetic or, at worst, a little annoyed or frustrated by them.
 If they have a stronger reaction—if they get angry at you for spending time with them, if they are actively rude to them—then that’s really telling.
 If that's the case, it says a lot about your partner—and you may need to have a bigger conversation about your relationship, independence, and respect.